copier-org/copier/docs/configuring.md

         the message is shown.
 Choice validation is useful when the validity of a choice depends on the answer to a previous question.

+    !!! tip "Dynamic choices"

+        Choices can be created dynamically by using a templated string which renders as valid list-style, dict-style, or tuple-style choices in YAML format.
+For
+        example:

+        ```yaml title="copier.yml"
+        language:
+            type: str
+            help: Which programming language do you use?
+            choices:
+                - python
+                - node

+        dependency_manager:
+            type: str
+            help: Which dependency manager do you use?
+            choices: |
+                {%- if language == "python" %}
+                - poetry
+                - pipenv
+                {%- else %}
+                - npm
+                - yarn
+                {%- endif %}
+        ```

+        Dynamic choices can be used as an alternative approach to conditional choices via validators where dynamic choices hide disabled choices whereas choices disabled via validators are visible with along with the validator's error message but cannot be selected.

+        When combining dynamic choices with validators, make sure to escape the validator template using `{% raw %}...{% endraw %}`.

     !!! warning

         You are able to use different types for each choice value, but it is not